Hanoi (1), Ha Long Bay (1), Ho Chi Minh City (3), Siem Reap (3)

-This 9-day classic Vietnam and Cambodia tour is perfected for couples who are looking to spend some time exploring beautiful landscapes and learning about ancient history and traditions.
-While on this romantic trip, you visit the cities of Hanoi and Saigon in Vietnam and even spend a night aboard the Halong Bay cruise, as well as Siem Reap in Cambodia.
-The trip takes you through some beautiful lands, emerald green waters, ancient monuments and temples too.
+This 9-day classic Vietnam and Cambodia tour is designed for couples who are looking to spend quality time exploring beautiful landscapes and learning about ancient history and traditions.
+While on this romantic Vietnam trip, you visit the cities of Hanoi and Saigon and spend a night aboard the Halong Bay cruise, as well as Siem Reap in Cambodia.
+The Vietnam and Cambodia tour takes you through some beautiful lands, emerald green waters, ancient monuments, and temples too.
 There are boat rides, cruises, and loads of sightseeing to do while on this trip.

 On Day 1, you arrive in Hanoi, the capital of Vietnam and after you check in to the hotel, you go on a Hanoi city tour visiting important landmarks, temples and exploring the old city.
 This also includes a not to be missed, cyclo ride.

-On Day 2 and Day 3, go on a Halong Bay cruise and stay aboard overnight, a truly memorable experience.
+On Day 2 and Day 3 of your holiday in Vietnam, go on a Halong Bay cruise and stay aboard overnight, a truly memorable experience.
 Go sightseeing in and around the Halong Bay and also engage in some interesting experiences.